oracle/graal/docs/tools/vscode/graalvm/README.md

 ### Configuration

 GraalVM Tools for Java extension provides the **NATIVE IMAGE** with **Agent** pane to automate the process of tracking and registering dynamic feature calls, making it easier to configure and build a native executable in VS Code.
-The [tracing agent](../../../reference-manual/native-image/AutomaticMetadataCollection.md) tracks dynamic feature calls whilst your application is running on a JVM, and records those calls into JSON configuration files.
+The [Tracing agent](../../../reference-manual/native-image/AutomaticMetadataCollection.md) (hence, the agent) tracks dynamic feature calls whilst your application is running on a JVM, and records those calls into JSON configuration files.

 ![Native Image Agent pane](images/ni_agent_pane.png)